Gravitational waves from strong first order phase transitions: Advection routines

 The function $\Phi(r_k)$ is a flux limiter.
 For pure high-order advection, $\Phi$ can be set to unity independent of $r_k$, and for donor cell, $\Phi$ is set to zero.
 The limiter function can then be set to some function which forces the flux to be low-order when $r_k$ is near zero (sharp gradients), or non-zero in regions with smooth flow.

-Besides Donor cell, we have also examined MinMod and VanLeer \cite{VANLEER1979101} flux limiters,
+Besides Donor cell, we have also examined MinMod and VanLeer~\cite{VANLEER1979101} flux limiters,

 In our case, we have observed that for the velocity flows set up by the phase transitions we simulated, spurious oscillations were still present in the compressional mode with either Van Leer or MinMod limiters.
-These were not only visible when rendering visualization slices, but also on velocity power spectra, shown in \ref{fig:VanLeer}.
-This can be seen in Fig.~\ref{fig:VanLeer} for a smaller detonation test run with volume $2048^3$ where a ``bump" appears in both higher-order compressional velocity power spectra at roughly $kR_* \approx 2 \times 10^2$, which is not present with the low-order scheme.
+These were not only visible when rendering visualization slices, but also on velocity power spectra, shown in Fig.~\ref{fig:VanLeer}.

+This figures show the results of test runs with the detonation simulation parameters (albeit at smaller volume $2048^3$).
+At roughly $kR_* \approx 2 \times 10^2$, a `bump' appears in the compressional velocity power spectra obtained with the higher-order schemes, which is not present with the low-order scheme.

 The vortical component seems to lack the bump, and an approximate power law persists to higher wavenumber.
 For this reason Van Leer was chosen in the vortical mode simulations of Ref.~\cite{Auclair:2022jod}.
 In the current simulations, where compressional modes were dominant, the wish to remove unphysical oscillations behind shocks motivated the choice of donor cell advection.